spiside/docker-luigi/README.md

 luigi@worker/luigi$ ls tmp/
 ```

-You should see 11 .txt files which are finished output of each task!
+You should see 11 .txt files which are the finished output of each task!

 ### Luigi Config File

 The docker container contains a python script `/generate_config.py` that will
-generate a luigi config from environment variables.
+generate a luigi config file from environment variables.
 The config file
 will be generated and set to the path given by the env `LUIGI_CONFIG_PATH`
 (defaults to `/etc/luigi/luigi.cfg`).